-Every Baltimoreans should know what Old Bay is, if you don’t you have been living under a rock and we will move straight into education.
+Every Marylander should know what Old Bay is.
+If you don’t, you have been living under a rock, and we will move straight into education.

 Old Bay seasoning is a unique blend of herbs and spices that was developed by German immigrant Gustav Brunn in 1939.
 Over 75 years ago, Baltimoreans first sampled Old Bay’s zesty flavor and from that moment on, seafood wasn’t really seafood without it.